mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 I’m sorry – the other [day] I [talked about] “Good Knowing Advisors”; here I think that means the audience, all the assembly.
 The assembly [is] called “good knowing advisors.”
 The other day I [said that] this is the meaning of the *teacher*.
 Sometimes it is used as a teacher, but here, I think [it means] the people of the assembly.

-> “... the wisdom of Bodhi and Prajna is originally possessed by worldly people themselves.
+> “... the wisdom of Bodhi and Prajñā is originally possessed by worldly people themselves.

 That means everyone is buddha-nature.
 Everyone is based on, everyone is amply present in original nature of the self, [which] is pure and clean, exactly, beyond human speculation.
 That is called buddha-nature.
 So that original nature, which is pure and clean, is not [the] conceptual world, it is actions, the world of activities.
 Because there is nothing to pin down.
 But [there is] something there.